neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ```
 <br>

-There are a number of convenience shortcuts to ensure you only need to enter
+There are a number of shortcuts to ensure you only need to enter
 your custom information.
-For example, the convenience tags
+For example, the tags
 (`@DATE@`, `@TIME@`, `@DATETIME@`) will fill the created folder
 with the date / time / datetime.